‘Mindset work’ helped, until it didn’t.

 “Go together, with others.
 If you do, 100 miles will feel like ten.”

 And yes, I say this as someone who deeply values Schema Therapy and uses it in practice.
 But as I’ve learned, it’s possible to hold dialectical truths: to appreciate what works and still question what’s missing.
+These approaches are grounded in particular worldviews often ones that centre the individual.
+They embed cultural values like autonomy, self-sufficiency, and rational control.
+When they’re practiced without cultural awareness or rigidly from a therapy manual - they can unintentionally overlook how many of us have learned to survive, car and connect.

 When Culture and Context Are Left Out, and “Growth” is centred on the individual